 The Loudness War is a sonic “arms race” where every artist and label feel they need to crush their music onto CD at the highest possible level, for fear of not being “competitive” – and in the process removing all the contrast, all the light, shade and depth – ruining the sound.

 This short video demonstrates the effect of the Loudness War – and how pointless it is – using real-world examples.

-(Actually, it’s more complicated than that.
-“Loudness War” sound suffers from limited crest factor, low RMS variability and in the worst cases distortion.
-We’ve chosen “limited dynamic range” as an intuitive way to describe all this for Dynamic Range Day, but for a more rigorous technical analysis, click here.)
+(Strictly speaking, this terminology isn’t quite correct – the “Loudness War Sound” suffers from limited crest factor, low RMS variability and in the worst cases distortion.
+But “limited dynamic range” is an intuitive way to describe all this for Dynamic Range Day.
+For a more rigorous technical analysis, click here.)

 What is Dynamic Range Day ?